ImanCol/Vig2Online/README.md

 Al actualizar desde versiones anteriores de este mod, debe parchear su archivo .bin nuevamente para estar actualizado.

+## Donate
+This is for improvements, could you help me with a donation to make it more exciting?
+Paypal paypal.me/imancol

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.